webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean`

-Output cli information.
+Output CLI information.
 It is enabled by default.

 ```bash
 webpack-dev-server --info=false